-Young DFW Writers (YDFW) provides a 16-week (October-March) literary arts program to select Dallas-Fort Worth Public schools with 3-levels of involvement tailored to each campus.
-Schools work with YDFW teaching artists to create inter- and intra-school programming in preparation for the school’s participation in a final school-wide performance and DFW’s Louder Than a Bomb Poetry Festival (LTAB).
+Young DFW Writers (YDFW) provides a 16-week (October-March) literary arts curriculum to participating Dallas-Fort Worth schools, with four levels of involvement tailored to each campus.
+Lessons are aligned with poetry and revising & editing TEKS.
+Schools work with YDFW teaching artists to create inter- and intra-school programming in preparation for the school’s participation in a school-wide performance and DFW’s Louder Than a Bomb Poetry Festival (LTAB).

 Cultivation of the critical voice of the student, with emphasis on creating self-definition and definition of the world around them, culminates when we bring students together for Crossing the Street (which kicks off the LTAB festival) and the metroplex-wide Louder Than a Bomb (LTAB) Poetry Festival.
 Rather than emphasize individual poets and performances, the structure of the program demands that kids work collaboratively with their peers, presenting, critiquing, and rewriting their pieces.
 At the same time, YDFW cultivates self-definition and activities that aid students in defining the world around them, initially building an environment of mutual trust and support on each individual campus.
 The program takes place at each partnership school twice a week, during the lunch hour or after school.
 Young DFW Writers is the local organization bringing Louder Than A Bomb to the Dallas-Ft.
 Worth area.

 Check The Method offers rigorous instruction in some of the most vital issues facing young people today.
 A combination of Ted talk, writing workshop, town hall meeting, and poetry reading, this annual Fall event creates community and builds relationships for students from all over the metroplex.
 Hosted by longtime partners this event brings some of Americas most prominent poets and activist to workshop and perform with our students in personal settings.